Greek Island Hopping Adventure in the Cyclades

 Back to Athens

 Soak up the last of your time on Naxos over breakfast this morning, before heading to the port to board the ferry back to Athens.
-Arriving around midday, you'll head back to your hotel in the Plaka district and later, head out with your guide to explore the historic centre of Athens on foot.
-No trip to Athens is complete without a hike up to the Acropolis – the ancient citadel located on a rocky outcrop above the city, which showcases the architecture of one of the oldest civilisations in the world.
-Settle into one of your host's favourite tavernas in the evening, for a farewell dinner to toast an incredible week of Greek island galavanting.
+Arriving mid afternoon, you'll head back to your hotel and later, head out with your guide to explore Athens on foot.
+No trip to the city is complete without a hike around cobbled streets and rocky outcrop in the historic centre – bask in views of the Acropolis, the ancient Greek citadel, as you walk.
+Settle into one of your host's favourite tavernas in the evening, for a farewell dinner to toast an incredible week of Greek island gallivanting.

 Day 8